ReactFinland/future-frontend-site/content/privacy-policy.md

 The data provided when registering for the newsletter will be used to distribute the newsletter until you cancel your subscription when said data will be deleted.
 Data we have stored for other purposes (e.g. email addresses for tickets) remain unaffected.

-For further details please see the [Mailchimp Privacy Statement](https://mailchimp.com/legal/privacy/).
+For further details please see the [Mailjet Privacy Statement](https://www.mailjet.com/legal/privacy-policy/).

 ### Google Drive